Olympic Gold Medalist, Author & Equine Activist

 It was slightly trial and error.
 Making mistakes is probably the best way to learn.
 He also was incredibly clever.
 He was very athletic, which made up for his size.
 He could put in that little extra sort of effort where a bigger horse wouldn’t be quite so lucky, I suppose.
-Having grown-up with him, I had even more time to build upon that partnership.
+Having grown up with him, I had even more time to build upon that partnership.

 Tell me about the Olympic gold medal team for Great Britain?

-We were a bit of a strange team really, because we had the Galloping Grandfather, Derek Allhusen.
-He was 56, which was considered quote old back then.
+We were a bit of a strange team really because we had the Galloping Grandfather, Derek Allhusen.
+He was 56, which was considered quite old back then.
 We had the Galloping Sergeant, Ben Jones, who was training in the Army at the time.
-We had the Golden Wonder, Richard Meade, who was very good looking and dashing with golden hair and all the rest of it.
+We had the Golden Wonder, Richard Meade, who was very good-looking and dashing with golden hair and all the rest of it.
 He was everybody’s heartthrob.
-And then there was myself, the Galloping Nurse.
+And then there was me, the Galloping Nurse.
 We were a pretty strange bunch of people, and I don’t think anybody gave an awful lot of hope for us to take the gold.
 But they were quietly confident we wouldn’t let Britain down.
 They felt we were fairly able to get around.
 They were a great team, and they looked after me so well.
 They were very protective of me.
 I was put in the safe slot, second, because the first one was the pathfinder.
 I was the dodgy one.
 Nobody quite knew what was going to happen.
 The other two were the safe ones.
 So, you needed to get three out of the four of you safely around.
 I did have two falls.
-So, I was the dodgy one in a way, although I held the second fastest time along with America’s Jimmy Wofford, in spite of my two falls.
+So, I was the dodgy one in a way, although I held the second-fastest time along with America’s Jimmy Wofford, in spite of my two falls.
 I finished 18th after the dressage; every fall is 60 penalties.
 Nowadays, you’re eliminated if you fall.
 They wouldn’t let you continue.
 But, in those days, you could carry on, falling off as often as you liked till you got to the end.
 It was an amazing team effort really.
 It—the competition—would have been stopped nowadays because of health and safety.
 They had these terrible floods in Mexico, and the whole course flooded.
 They would have monsoon rains in the morning, and then it would dry in the afternoon.

 You were the first woman from any-country to win an eventing gold medal?